 I love to travel.
 In my world, travel is an adventure that unfolds in ways I cannot anticipate.
 If given the chance, I prefer side roads to main streets, a homemade meal to a fancy restaurant, and a small village to a tourist resort.
 I would rather travel to places I’ve never imagined, than visit the same beach two years in a row, and I would rather make friends at a local park than hang out at a hotel bar with peers from home.
 To me, travel adds flavor to life and widens my horizon, regardless of where I go.

 Most of my journeys have been freely chosen and enjoyable.
-I have been the obvious bad-mannered tourist wearing shorts and flip-flops in tiny sacred chapels, a guest in local homes, a student receiving language lessons from playful neighborhood kids, and the lost hiker who walks off to the right when map says left.
+I have been the obvious bad-mannered tourist wearing shorts in tiny sacred chapels, a guest in local homes, a student receiving language lessons from playful neighborhood kids, and the lost hiker who walks off to the right when map says left.
 Some of my travels have left me forever changed, with a new outlook on life and the world, and some have made me rethink my very identity to the core.
 And none of my travels have been terrorizing.

 In Killing Rage, bell hooks speaks of different types of travel.
 The kind of travel that involves forced migration to places where one hopes to be safe from persecution, trafficking across borders without consent, displacement from one corner of a city to another due to gentrification, and movement from a community of color to white spaces where one becomes the Other whose worth and merit are constantly questioned.